mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 As a default the BitShatres Blockchain data directory ``witness_node_data_dir`` will be created in a current directory.

-For example, if your current directory is ``bitshares-core-testnet`` and you run this command ``./programs/witness_node/witness_node``, you will find the data directory in the same current directory with the programs folder.
+For example, if your current directory is ``dna-core-testnet`` and you run this command ``./programs/witness_node/witness_node``, you will find the data directory in the same current directory with the programs folder.

 ::

-  ../bitshares-core-testnet/
+  ../dna-core-testnet/
       + /programs/
         + /witness_node/
         + /cli_wallet/